 A man’s life becomes fascinating over age 50.
 But does low testosterone keep some men from enjoying a new phase of their life?

 As a man approaches age 50, a new season of manhood begins, yet aging is not something most men want to think about – let alone talk about.

-Many men enter their 50s business-as-usual, living on a autopilot and acting as if nothing has really changed that much.
+Many men enter their 50s business-as-usual, living on autopilot and acting as if little has changed.

 How Important Is Testosterone in Men Over 50?

-A man’s body and psyche changes with time.
+A man’s body and psyche change with time.

-Not only do men over 50 have more life experience and deeper values, but one of the fundamental components of their bodies – a substance that the brain needs to communicate effectively with the rest of the body (and visa versa) – has lessened significantly: testosterone.
+Not only do men over 50 have more life experience and deeper values, but one of the fundamental components of their bodies – a substance that the brain needs to communicate effectively with the rest of the body – has lessened significantly: testosterone.